-We are selling 2,800,000 shares of common stock in this offering based on an assumed initial public offering price of \$5.50 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus.
+We are selling 3,000,000 shares of common stock in this offering at the initial public offering price of \$6.00 per share.
+We have also granted a 45-day option to the representative of the underwriters to purchase up to 450,000 additional shares of common stock at the initial public offering price of \$6.00 per share solely to cover overallotments, if any.
 All of our common stock outstanding upon consummation of this offering will be fully paid and non-assessable.